 - Only available in one color (blue for S1, pink for S2)

 A breast pump for low milk supply should be responsive to the mom’s body, efficient in milk expression, durable, fully portable.
 It should also come at an affordable price, and preferably look good.
-I have some news for you; the Medela pump in style double electric pump checks all these boxes, and then some.
+I have some news for you; the Medela pump in style double electric breast pump checks all these boxes, and then some.

-The most important feature is the two-phase stimulation and suction, which helps to increase milk supply by producing more milk in less time.
+The most important feature is the two-phase stimulation and suction, which helps to increase milk supply by removing more milk in less time.
 This gives your body the necessary preparation before actually applying any pressure to express breast milk.
 I know from experience that starting while you’re not ready leaves you a bit sore, so I’m glad to see this tech employed here.

 The whole unit, tubes, bottles, battery pack, and cooling accessories fit inside a black bag, that looks quite similar to a work or leisure tote.
 Elegance is nice, even when you’re carrying baby stuff.
 The Medela is fully adjustable, and only one knob is needed to set it to a comfortable power.